vitessio/website/content/en/docs/14.0/user-guides/migration/move-tables.md

 ## Note

 While we have switched reads and writes separately in this example, you can also switch all traffic, read and write, at the same time.
-If you don't specify the `-tablet_types` parameter `SwitchTraffic` will start serving traffic from the target for all tablet types.
+If you don't specify the `--tablet_types` parameter `SwitchTraffic` will start serving traffic from the target for all tablet types.

 ## Interlude: check the routing rules (optional)